Lotus emblem

 Lotus brand EVs

-Lotus is an EV brand made in UK.
-This model lineup showcases the shift toward zero-emission mobility.
-Each model blends modern design, advanced battery systems, and efficient electric drivetrains engineered for performance and sustainability.
+Lotus is an EV brand owned by Geely and made in UK.
+This model portfolio showcases the shift toward zero-emission mobility.

-List of Lotus major model variants - only all-electric (BEV) models are listed:
+List of Lotus EV model families - only all-electric (BEV) models are listed:

 Lotus Type 134 SUV